prane-eth/placement-2023/README.md

 # Details of VIT CSE Branch Placement 2022-23
 ---
-This project aims to assist students in the Computer Science and Engineering (CSE) branch with their campus placement endeavors for the academic year 2022-23.
+This project aims to assist VIT students in the Computer Science and Engineering (CSE) branch with their campus placement endeavors.
+It contains list of 600 companies that visited VIT in academic year 2022-23 for placements for the batch 2023.
 It features a user-friendly web application that enables users to effortlessly view, filter, and sort placement information based on various criteria.

 ## Functionalities